-The plans for 2014-2017 build on this reputation by delivering a range of work against each of our priorities which support our ambition of Suffolk being 'a place where people live safe and fulfilling lives'.
+Our plans for 2018-2021 build on this reputation by delivering a range of work against each of our priorities which support our ambition of Suffolk being 'a place where people live safe and fulfilling lives'.

 A number of different factors, both national and local, influence what the Fire Service does.

-At a local level the Suffolk Community Strategy 'Transforming Suffolk' 2008-2028 sets out how local authorities in the county, including the County Council and Fire and Rescue Service, along with Police, Health and other agencies will tackle the problems and opportunities facing Suffolk between now and 2028.
+At a local level the Suffolk Community Strategy 'Transforming Suffolk' 2008 - 2028 (PDF, 1MB) sets out how local authorities in the county, including the County Council and Fire and Rescue Service, along with Police, Health and other agencies will tackle the problems and opportunities facing Suffolk between now and 2028.
 As part of Suffolk County Council we work within the larger organisation towards the overarching objectives, shown in Suffolk County Council: Our Priorities 2017-2021 (PDF, 1.8MB).

 The views of the community have a clear impact on what Suffolk Fire and Rescue Service decide to do.
 These views are captured through the consultation that supports our Integrated Risk Management Planning process.